Power up! Robust Graph Convolutional Network via Graph Powering: From Fixed to Variable Power Network

-In this section, we propose another application of the variable power operator, namely to construct a new GCN architecture.
-By using the variable power operator illustrated in Figure \ref{fig:illustration}, this network can have broader scope of spatial fusion, more expressive power, and enhanced spectral robustness.
-But as the power grows, the network eventually becomes dense, as shown in Figure \ref{fig:degree_distr}.
-To manage this increased complexity and make the network more robust against adversarial attacks, we propose a new pruning mechanism.
+By using the variable power operator illustrated in Figure \ref{fig:illustration}, we substantially increase the search space of graph operators.
+The proposed operator also leads to a new family of graph algorithms with broader scope of spatial fusion and enhanced spectral robustness.
+As the power grows, the network eventually becomes dense.
+To manage this increased complexity and make the network more robust against adversarial attacks in the feature domain, we propose a pruning mechanism.